The Importance of Battery Storage for Sustainable Energy

 Why Is Battery Storage So Important?

 Clean, renewable energy sources are needed to help create a sustainable society.
 They must displace our current dependence on more problematic sources of power such as oil, natural gas and uranium.
 The trouble with such renewable power sources is that they might not be produced at the time when most needed—during periods of peak energy demand.
 The creation of energy from such sources depends on environmental conditions.
 Wind energy is harnessed when it is windy, and solar energy creation is dependent on sunlight.
+Such challenges require a storage solution such as lithium-ion batteries.
+They enable renewable energy generation to be stored until required.

 According to Ram Ramachander, Chief Digital Officer & Chief Commercial Officer for Social Innovation Business, at Hitachi Europe, the importance of battery storage is twofold: